jpmcWorkers/jpmcWorkers.github.io/docs/minority.md

 * Takes our brand to the next level.
 * Creates mind-share.
 * Facilitates growth toward super-majority.
+* Does not need to worry about bargaining units.

 JPMC won’t recognize this immediately; that comes with time.